pmq20/node-packer/node/CPP_STYLE_GUIDE.md

 return the data necessary for constructing the errors to JavaScript, then construct and throw the errors [using `lib/internal/errors.js`][errors].

-Note that in general, type-checks on arguments should be done in JavaScript before the arguments are passed into C++.
+In general, type-checks on arguments should be done in JavaScript before the arguments are passed into C++.
 Then in the C++ binding, simply using `CHECK` assertions to guard against invalid arguments should be enough.